single-cell-genetics/vireo/doc/genotype.rst

 the length of a short-read sequencing alignment.
 Importantly, freebayes_ has a set of options to filter reads and variants.

-Alternatively, cellsnp-lite_ has a similar feature (still under development) to pileup the whole genome and identify the heterozygous variants in the pooled samples.
-However, this mode doesn't have a sophisticated model and filtering strategy for indentifying candidate SNPs, and may struggle with confounders from RNA editing.
+Alternatively, cellsnp-lite_ (mode 1b) developed by us has a similar feature to pileup the whole genome and identify the heterozygous variants in the pooled samples.
+It has highly comparable performance to freebayes_ and bcftools mpileup_ and achieves 5-10x speedups.

 2. Genotype each cell